alisher-turubayev/alisher-turubayev/README.md

 # Hey there!

 My name is Alisher Turubayev, and I am a recent Computer Science graduate from Trent University, Canada.
-I am currently pursuing a Master's degree in Digital Health at Hasso-Plattner Institute (HPI) at Potsdam, Germany.
+I am currently pursuing a Master's degree in Digital Health at Hasso-Plattner Institute (HPI) in Potsdam, Germany.

 My interests include:
 - 📱 Mobile App development